ronaldosvieira/reinforced-greediness/README.md

 # unnamed-locm-bot
-AI player for Legends of Code and Magic submitted to the [IEEE CEC 2020's Strategy Card Game AI Competition](https://jakubkowalski.tech/Projects/LOCM/CEC20).
+Legends of Code and Magic bot submitted to the [IEEE CEC 2020's Strategy Card Game AI Competition](https://jakubkowalski.tech/Projects/LOCM/CEC20).
 Made by Ronaldo Vieira, Luiz Chaimowicz and Anderson Tavares from Universidade Federal de Minas Gerais and Universidade Federal do Rio Grande do Sul.

 ## Installation
 ```